When to use COM Mode: Production Sites

 COM Servers are automatically launched on the first hit to the server.
 They also shut down if the Web application shuts down.
 They do not need to run as a service or require any other auto-start mechanism.

-• Crash Protection
+• Server Crash Recovery

 Reality: FoxPro servers crash occasionally, try as you might.
 Using COM Web Connection can detect failures immediately and restart crashed COM servers automatically.
 This is not possible in file mode.